Learning Outcomes

 This article has covered the following key knowledge points:

-• Common regulated activities encountered by solicitors and how they are excluded by statute or exemption
+- Common regulated activities encountered by solicitors and how they are excluded by statute or exemption (takeover, necessary, trustee/PR, and acting through authorised persons)

-• Additional requirements for insurance distribution activities for legal practices
+- Additional requirements for insurance distribution activities for legal practices, including demands and needs assessments and client information

-• Key SRA professional requirements, including professional indemnity insurance and compliance obligations
+- Key SRA professional requirements, including professional indemnity insurance, client care, complaints handling, client money obligations, and compliance officer roles

-• The legal and professional consequences of carrying out unauthorised regulated activities
+- The legal and professional consequences of carrying out unauthorised regulated activities, including criminal liability, unenforceability, restitution, and regulatory sanctions

 Key Terms and Concepts